Martossien/smbeagle_enriched/README.md

 ## Support and Issues

-For issues specific to the enhanced metadata features, please use this repository's issue tracker.
+For issues specific to the enhanced metadata features or local scanning, please use this repository's issue tracker.
 For core SMBeagle functionality, consider reporting to the [original project](https://github.com/punk-security/smbeagle/issues) first.

 ## License